bigin/Scriptor/README.md

 https://yourwebsite.com/editor/
 ```

-Or when used in the subdirectory:
+If you are using Scriptor in a subdirectory:
 ```
 https://yourwebsite.com/scriptor/editor/
 ```